Jenna Jameson Shows Off 80-Pound Weight Loss In A Skimpy Black Bikini

 The star revealed her seriously toned and flat tummy as she lay down next to the water with her hands stretched out above her head and was rocking a black two-piece bikini made up of a crop-top style top and skimpy matching bottoms.

-Jenna also gave her followers a look her full-sleeve tattoos on both arms and shielded her eyes from the sun in a pair of dark sunglasses while her long blonde hair was tied up into a ponytail with a black scrunchie that matched her dark bikini look.
+Jenna also gave her followers a look at her full-sleeve tattoos on both arms and shielded her eyes from the sun in a pair of dark sunglasses while her long blonde hair was tied up into a ponytail with a black scrunchie that matched her dark bikini look.

 Jameson also had her toned legs on display after dropping the serious amount of weight following the birth of her daughter Batel in April 2017.
 Batel is her first child with boyfriend Lior Bitton and her third child overall.